 Applying for recognition

-You have to apply for recognition (in Dutch) of your slaughterhouse to the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA).
+If you slaughter animals, you have to apply for recognition (in Dutch) of your slaughterhouse to the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA).
 Do you keep poultry or rabbits and do you slaughter in limited quantity on your own business premises?
-You may not need to apply for recognition (in Dutch).
-If you keep sheep or goats you can perform the slaughter outside of an abattoir if you adhere to strict conditions.
+You may be exempted (in Dutch).

+If you keep sheep or goats you can perform the slaughter yourself outside of a slaughterhouse if you adhere to strict conditions.
-In the Netherlands, an animal must be stunned prior to slaughter.

 An exception to this rule is made for religious slaughter in accordance with religious rites (in Dutch).
 Religious slaughter, without stunning the animals prior to slaughter, is allowed only if:

 • it is performed in a recognised slaughterhouse (abattoir).
-You can apply for recognition (in Dutch) to the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA).
+You can apply for recognition to the NVWA (in Dutch)

-• an NVWA supervisor is in attendance
+• an NVWA supervisor (veterinarian) is present at every ritual slaughter without stunning

 • you comply with the legal requirements for slaughtering animals without stunning